 Fresh, all-natural salsa made easily in a blender of food processor.

 - 2 jalapeno peppers cut in halves

 - juice from 1 fresh lime

-- fresh cilantro to taste
+- 1 handful fresh cilantro

-- sea salt to taste
+- pinch sea salt to taste